Forex Brokers are usually regulated by various Regulatory Bodies. These are the major Regulatory Bodies around the world in alphabetical order.

 ► BVI Web

 The CFTC is the US Commodity Futures Trading Commission found in 1975.
-CFTC is responsible for ensuring the smooth operation of the US options and future markets.
+CFTC is responsible for ensuring the smooth operation of the US options and futures markets.

 CySEC is the Cyprus Securities and Exchange Commission.